 As a registered member of the BACP, I adhere to its ethical framework.

-I have over a 1000 hours of face-to-face experience with clients.
+I have over a 1000 hours of experience with clients.

 British Association for Counselling & Psychotherapy